 There is no damage to the other organs as the shock waves are effective on the targeted point at the junction of solid and liquid, which is stone and urine respectively.

-IS THE TREATMENT POSSIBLE IN PATIENT WITH DIABETES, BLOOD PRESSURE, HEART DISEASE OR RENAL FAILURE?
+IS THE TREATMENT POSSIBLE IN PATIENTS WITH CHRONIC DISEASES?

-Lithotripsy is safest for kidney stone treatment in Ghaziabad with the above diseases as it is a totally non-invasive procedure.
+Lithotripsy is safest for kidney stone treatment in Ghaziabad with chronic diseases, such as Diabetes, Blood Pressure, Heart Disease, or Renal Failure, as it is a totally non-invasive procedure.
 However, one should keep these diseases under control when treating with Lithotripsy.

 HOW CAN I PREVENT URETERAL STONES?